-The Maine Gladiators are proud of how well our teams compete at a local and regional level.
+The Maine Gladiators are proud of how well our teams compete at a local, regional, and NATIONAL level.
 The past few years, most of our teams have qualified for state tournaments and many teams have won titles at invitationals throughout New England.
 In 2019, the U14 Girls and Boys teams competed at USA Hockey National tournaments - the boys team advanced all the way to the Semi-Final game.

 Multiple Gladiator players have been named to festival teams (New England All-Star teams).

-During the 2017-2018 season, two Gladiator teams represented the state of Maine at the TD Garden Bruins Mini 1-on-1 and were featured on NESN.com.
-The Gladiator squirts won an all expense paid trip to the NHL All Star Game!
+Each year, our Gladiator teams represent the state of Maine at the TD Garden Bruins Mini 1-on-1 and many have been featured on NESN.com.
+The Gladiator squirts won an all expense paid trip to the NHL All Star Game in 2018!

 Most local high school players got their start in our organization; Gladiator alumni currently play for Edward Little, St. Dom's, Lewiston High, and prep schools.